top of page

 Origin

 The word "Moko" is African meaning artificial or superficial.
 The word "Jumbie" refers to a ghost or spirit and is derived from the Congo word, Zumbi, meaning departed spirit.
 A Moko Jumbie is a large superficial scarecrow that scares away spirits.
 The Moko Jumbie acts as a defense against enemies or evil.
 Their tall appearance gives them the look of giants, standing tall against their enemies - a tower over evil.
-In African culture and tradition, the Moko Jumbie is regarded as a protector of villages, watching over the village to protet from evil.
+In African culture and tradition, the Moko Jumbie is regarded as a protector of villages, watching over the village to protect from evil.

-The Moko Jumbie masquerader
+The masquerader

 The Moko Jumbie wears loose clothing that allows air to pass through the clothing.
 Skirts are long sleeved, and pants are long.
 In the past, the women wore long skirts, but today both men and women wear long pants that cover the stilts.
 The clothing is often very colourful.
 In the early years, the Moko Jumbie wore masks that covered their faces, However today, the Moko Jumbie do not wear masks.